Nem3sisX/HashFinancial/README.md

 # HashFinancial - a fully integrated stock application
- Implemented a prrof of concept Financial analysis python application as a project for CS102: Data Structures course.
+ Implemented a proof of concept Financial analysis python application as a project for CS102: Data Structures course.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing.